codeigniter4/CodeIgniter4/user_guide_src/source/incoming/restful.rst

 with methods that correspond to the resource routes above.

-Extend it, over-riding the ``modelName`` and ``format`` properties, and then implement those methods that you want handled.:
+Extend it, over-riding the ``modelName`` and ``format`` properties, and then implement those methods that you want handled:

 .. literalinclude:: restful/007.php